dowusubekoe-dev/dowusubekoe-dev/README.md

-- 👋 Hi, I’m @derekowusubekoe
+👋 Hi, I’m Derek Owusu Bekoe (@derekowusubekoe)

-- 👀 I’m interested in Cloud Computing, DevOps, Docker and Kubernetes
-- 🌱 I’m AWS Solutions Architect (SAA-C03) and Azure certified
-- 👨‍💻  CISM, Sec+, CySA+, and CASP+ certified. ☠💻🔑🛡
-- 💞️ I’m looking to collaborate with everyone who has the passion for Cloud computing and DevOps.
+I’m a passionate and certified expert in Cloud Computing, DevOps, Docker, and Kubernetes.
+With certifications as an AWS Solutions Architect and Azure, along with my CISM, Sec+, CySA+, and CASP+ credentials, I bring a wealth of knowledge and experience to the tech community.

+🌱 My journey in the tech industry is driven by a love for innovation and a desire to empower others through technology.
+As an avid learner and educator, I specialize in writing insightful articles on Security, Computer Networks, Programming, and Linux, aiming to make complex concepts accessible to everyone.

+💼 In addition to my technical pursuits, I run a Freelance Web Development agency, offering top-notch services in Website Design, Logo Design, eCommerce, Digital Marketing, and more.
+This side hustle allows me to blend creativity with technical expertise, delivering exceptional results for my clients.

+💞 Collaboration is at the heart of my mission.
+I’m always eager to connect with like-minded individuals who share a passion for Cloud Computing and DevOps.
+Whether you're a beginner or an experienced professional, I believe in the power of collective growth and continuous learning.

+📱 Let's connect!
+You can find me on LinkedIn and GitHub.
+I look forward to engaging with the vibrant tech community and exploring new opportunities together.

+Stay tuned for my latest articles and projects, and let's embark on this exciting journey of technological exploration and innovation!
 <!---
 derekowusubekoe/derekowusubekoe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.